vinceimbat/vinceimbat/content/talahardin.md

 I wanted to leave, but instead, I did what I knew I had to do.
 I set forth for [[thoughts/the long walk|a long walk]] into [[thoughts/wilderness|the Wilderness]].

-As I walk, I cover two planes simultaneously—a finite [[thoughts/geographical wilderness]] and a vast and never-ending [[thoughts/mental wilderness]]. [[thoughts/walking|Walking]] in geographic space expands the mind.
+As I walk, I cover two planes simultaneously—a finite [[thoughts/geographical wilderness]] and a vast and never-ending [[thoughts/mental wilderness]]. [[walking|Walking]] in geographic space expands the mind.
 Walking the mind deepens the meaning of geographic space.

 In this excursion, which ends only in death, I gather [seeds](tags/seeds.md) of thoughts, verses, images, and experiences.
 I pocket these seeds until I find the right soil to plant them, here in a third space—cyberspace.